-This week is International Brain Tumour Awareness Week.
-About 11,400 people in the UK are diagnosed with primary brain or central nervous system (CNS) tumours a year.
+The 16th International Brain Tumour Awareness Week will be held from Saturday, 29th October to Saturday, 5th November 2023 inclusive.
+According to 2016-2018 averages, 12,288 people in the UK are diagnosed with primary brain or central nervous system (CNS) tumours per year.
 The brain and the CNS can be complicated and daunting things to understand, and tumours in this area may seem an overwhelming topic.
 In this blog, our intern Molly goes over what brain tumours are.

 What is the central nervous system and what does it do?

 The brain and spinal cord make up the central nervous system.
 The brain controls how we think, feel, learn and move.
 It also controls other things in the body we don't have to think about, like breathing.
 The spinal cord is made up of nerves that run down the spine.
 Messages between the brain and other parts of the body travel through the spinal cord.

 Cerebrum – this is the largest part of the brain.
 It controls thinking, memory, behaviour, and personality.
 Cerebellum – this controls balance and coordination.
 Brain stem – this controls important body functions, such as breathing, heart rate, and body temperature.
 Pituitary gland – this makes hormones that control other hormone-producing glands in the body.
 Pineal gland – this makes a hormone called melatonin, which helps control sleep patterns.

 A tumour that starts in the brain is called a primary brain tumour.
 These can be benign (not cancerous), which usually grow slowly and may not cause symptoms for a long time.
 They can also be malignant (cancerous), which grow faster than benign tumours, and can cause problems by spreading and affecting nearby areas of the brain.

 Primary tumours are different to brain tumours that have started somewhere else in the body and spread to the brain.
 These are called secondary brain tumours or brain metastasises.